top of page

 Kiesa Kelly

-Menopause Brain Fog vs ADHD: What “Counts” as Impairment in an Assessment
+Menopause Brain Fog vs ADHD: What Counts as Impairment

 If you’re stuck on menopause brain fog vs ADHD, the deciding factor in an evaluation is often functional impairment: how much symptoms disrupt work, home, and relationships over time.